What Happens if You are Hit by an Uninsured Driver?

 Florida insurance laws

-Before you register a car in Florida you must show proof of External link opens in new tab or windowpersonal injury protection (PIP) and property damage liability insurance (PDL).
+Before you register a car in Florida you must show proof of personal injury protection (PIP) and property damage liability insurance (PDL).
 PIP covers up to $10,000 worth of medical expenses resulting from injury, regardless of what caused the crash.

 Florida has harsh penalties for drivers without insurance, risking up to a three-year suspension of your license, registration and vehicle tags.
 There is also a $150 reinstatement fee to get your license and registration back.
 However, many drivers still remain uninsured.
-In fact, one in four drivers in Florida is uninsured, making it the state with the highest percentage of uninsured drivers, according to External link opens in new tab or windowresearch by Insurify Insights.
+In fact, one in four drivers in Florida is uninsured, making it the state with the highest percentage of uninsured drivers, according to research by Insurify Insights.

 With so many uninsured Florida drivers, it’s important to determine if you have Uninsured Motorist (UM) coverage, as it is the best means to receive compensation for injuries sustained from an accident with an uninsured driver.